cspath1/RT-Contracts/README.md

 ### Properties Files

 The application depends on certain application properties files that unfortunately cannot be added to GitHub.
 These files must be obtained from the repository owner.
+The properties files must be placed in /RT-Contracts/src/main/resources/properties.

 ### Install Gradle Wrapper